 What is a USDOT Number?

-The Federal Motor Carrier Safety Administration requires that transportation companies that haul cargo or transport passengers in interstate commerce are registered and have a USDOT Number.
+The Federal Motor Carrier Safety Administration requires that transportation companies that haul cargo or transport passengers in interstate commerce must be registered and have a USDOT Number.
 But what is it exactly?
 And do you need one?
 The USDOT Number is a unique number for your company that gives instant access to your company’s safety information during various check-ups, such as inspections, compliance reviews, audits and accident investigations.
 So, how do you know if your company needs a US DOT Number?